Gearshift-Interactive/Cogwheel/README.md

 sort(array2, basicConditon); // ERR
 ```
 You cannot pass immutable refference variables as a mutable function argument.
-Functions are also clojures.
+Functions are also closures.
 That means that you can use variables declared outside of function body:
 ```
 mut var globalValue = 0;